Better Pre-Training by Reducing Representation Confusion: Introduction

-Extensive experiments on the GLUE benchmark show that DDRP achieves better results than classical relative position representation \cite{shaw2018self} on almost all tasks without introducing the additional computational overhead and consistently outperforms prior competitive relative position encoding models \cite{he2020deberta,ke2020rethinking}.
+Extensive experiments on the GLUE benchmark show that DDRP achieves better results than classical relative position encoding \cite{shaw2018self} on almost all tasks without introducing the additional computational overhead and consistently outperforms prior competitive relative position encoding models \cite{he2020deberta,ke2020rethinking}.
 Moreover, our proposed MTH outperforms MLM by a 0.96 average GLUE score and achieves nearly 2x pre-training speedup on BERT\(_{BASE}\).
 Both DDRP and MTH are straightforward, effective, and easy to deploy, which can be easily combined with existing pre-training objectives and various model structures.
-Our contributions are summarized as follows: \begin{itemize} \item We propose a novel relative position encoding named DDRP, which decouples the relative distance and directional features, giving the model a stronger prior knowledge, fewer parameters, and better results compared to conventional coupled position encodings. \item We analyze the trend of self-similarity of last hidden states and attention weights during pre-training, and propose two novel Token Cosine Differentiation and Head Cosine Differentiation objectives, motivating pre-trained Transformer to better capture semantics in PLMs. \item We conduct extensive experiments on GLUE benchmark to verify the general and significant improvement of our proposed methods and analyze the characteristics of DDRP and MTH in detail. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose a novel relative position encoding named DDRP, which decouples the relative distance and directional features, giving the model a stronger prior knowledge, fewer parameters, and better results compared to conventional coupled position encodings. \item We analyze the trend of self-similarity of last hidden states and attention weights during pre-training, and propose two novel Token Cosine Differentiation and Head Cosine Differentiation objectives, motivating pre-trained Transformer to better capture semantics in PLMs. \item We experimentally verified by our proposed techniques (DDRP and MTH) that decomposing heterogeneous information and extending representation diversity can significantly improve pre-trained language models.
+We also analyze the characteristics of DDRP and MTH in detail. \end{itemize}